matthew-davis/bliss-keyboard/README.md

     * If easy connect numbers and letters to their respective keys as well
     * Also punctuation

-* Structure
-  * Block out the html sections for the various components in teh keyboard
-  * Set up the props required to turn off and on the display of certain components
-  * Create key containers for each of the characters
-  * Create key containers for words
-  * Build functionality to display them flexibly and responsively
-  * Create tree navigation/indicators
-  * Build in the colour coding for each of the keys
-  * Figure out how to consume the icon font

 * Tests
   * Create tests for all of this work